Fire in Chinatown International District engulfs homeless camp

 The Seattle Fire Department responded to a large fire at a homeless encampment near South Weller Street in the Chinatown International District at around 1:15 p.m.
 Monday, a department spokesperson said, after a cooking fire got out of control.

-The fire was about 50 feet by 20 feet, and burned “at least one tent,” the department spokesperson said.
+The fire was about 50 feet by 20 feet.
+While it was difficult to determine how many tents caught fire, the department spokesperson said at least one tent was burned.

 According to a camp resident who only gave the name “Babygirl,” 41, the camp had about eight people in five tents.